Your Expert Guide

 This area has an eclectic mix of townhomes, single-family homes, and apartment/condo buildings, making it an ideal spot for every stage in life.
 Frantz-Ellerman lives with her husband, who builds custom homes in the Park Cities, in a home just steps from the Katy Trail.

-One of Dallas’ most ambitious Knox Street projects is on its way, says Frantz-Ellerman.
-It will be a mixed-use development that will feature an Auberge Resorts Collection Hotel and Residences, restaurants, retail, luxury rental building, a boutique office building, and a new park space.
+One of Dallas’ most ambitious Knox Street projects is a mixed-use development that will feature an Auberge Resorts Collection Hotel and Residences, restaurants, retail, luxury rental building, a boutique office building, and a new park space.
+In it will be the first Texas location of Sant Ambroeus, the iconic Milanese restaurant that's also popped up in Palm Springs, Aspen, and The Hamptons.

-Whether you're an SMU grad like Frantz-Ellerman's son, just building your foundation in Dallas, or an out-of-towner looking for the perfect spot to start the next chapter, Knox-Henderson has something for everyone, and Frantz-Ellerman has the passion, experience, and bespoke service to get you there.
+Whether you're an SMU grad like Frantz-Ellerman's son, just building your foundation in Dallas, or an out-of-towner looking for the perfect spot to start the next chapter, the Knox District has something for everyone, and Frantz-Ellerman has the passion, experience, and bespoke service to get you there.
+If you see her on the Katy Trail or along Knox Street sporting her Sotheby's swag, be sure to stop her for a chat about her favorite area of Dallas.

 ---

-Melissa Frantz-Ellerman lives, works, and plays in Knox-Henderson.
+Melissa Frantz-Ellerman lives, works, and plays in the Knox District.
 For more information on buying and selling a home in the area, click here, email mfrantz@briggsfreeman.com, or call 404-791-3686.